By: Marilyn L. Davis

 We Attract Those Like Us in Life, Business, and Recovery

 In early recovery, people often choose a partner similar to those they had in their use: codependent, abusive, or someone who has not had enough time to work on themselves.
 These can result in someone who:

 - Only interested in sex.

 - Wants someone to “fix” them.

 One of the most significant mistakes people in early recovery make is getting into relationships, or even marrying, before exploring past relationships.
-We often bring our “inner child” into these adult relationships without resolving our childhood issues.
+We often bring our “inner child” into these adult relationships.

 Many people get into hasty relationships due to fear of abandonment or fear of being alone, issues that are often carry-over from childhood brought into adult relationships.